aerogear-attic/mobile-cli/doc/adding_new_cmd.md

 - Create a new type  ```<resourceName>Cmd```
 - Create new constructor ```New<resourceName>Cmd```
 - Dependencies such as the kubernetes clients should be passed to this constructor as their interface types to allow for simpler testing
-- The cobra commands should then be made methods from this the base type:
+- The cobra commands should then be returned from methods from this the base type.
+See below:

 ```
 type MyResourceCMD struct{}